 Instead, follow for a bit and post interesting stuff (I admit that mentions and RTs of me are nice too!)
 I may well follow you back.

 What’s worse than drive-by following?
 Repeated drive-by following!
 I routinely see accounts commit multiple drive-bys, usually a week or so apart.
 My conclusion: either you are using a second-rate automated drive-by service, or you have a memory even worse than mine (which is saying something).
 Either way, your attempt to get me to follow you back is even less likely to succeed.

+So, stop trashing your brand on social media!
 If you want to use social media as an effective marketing platform, don’t broadcast stuff about yourself all the time.
 Don’t implement elaborate plans solely designed to maximize your followers.
 Instead, post interesting stuff (both yours and others) and interact with people.
-Keep doing this, and over time, if you’re doing a good job, your followers will grow and be genuinely interested in your social media presence, and your brand recognition and value will increase.
+Keep doing this.
+Over time, if you’re doing a good job, your followers will grow and be genuinely interested in your social media presence, and your brand recognition and value will increase.

-I’ve written before about the lack of information about who has access to attendee information, and I’m concerned about the ramifications of the growing trend for meeting apps to offer login via one of the established social media networks, typically Twitter, FaceBook, and LinkedIn.
+There are privacy issues in meeting apps.
+I’ve written before about the lack of information about who has access to attendee information, and I’m concerned about the ramifications of the growing trend for meeting apps to offer login via one of the established social media networks, typically Twitter, Facebook, and LinkedIn.

 Perhaps you should be too.
 Social check-in is touted as a plus for event attendees, allowing them to: